FRED-2/ImmunoNodes/README.md

-ImmunoNodes - Commandline tools and KINME extension of FRED 2
+ImmunoNodes - Commandline tools and KNIME extension of FRED 2
 =============================================================

 What is ImmunoNodes: